bass-dandy/cs373-idb/README.md

 ## Database

 On your local machine, run `psql -d postgres -f <music-mecca_root>/init_db.sql` to initialize the database.

+## Virtual Environment

+Create a new virtual by going into Pycharm/Settings/Project/Project Interpreter/ then click on the gear and select <br>
+'create new virtual environment' name it music-mecca_venv.
+Make sure it's python 3.4

+## Config

+On your local machine create/add to your ~/.profile this environmental variable CONFIG_PATH and set it <br>
+equal to the location of config.py.
+Or if you're using Pycharm edit the configuration of manage and add CONFIG_PATH <br>
+as well as the path.

+## Requirements

+run pip install -r requirements.txt to install all flask modules needed

 ## Rackspace VM